microbiome - trust your gut

 Refined sugar feeds “fast-growing”, less beneficial species, and processed foods often lack fiber and diversity.
 I’ve found personally that a low-sugar lifestyle aligns beautifully with gut health.

-Studies highlight the role of diet and environment in shaping gut microbiota in “real time”.
+Studies show that diet and environment shape gut microbiota in “real time”.
 In this blog, all the sweeteners are natural, minimally processed, and used in small amounts.

-Also, use antibiotics only when medically necessary, and if you need them, follow them with gentle gut-supportive habits (ferments, prebiotics, rest) since antibiotics disturb microbial balance.
+Also, use antibiotics only when medically necessary, and if you need them, follow them with gentle gut-supportive habits (fermented foods, prebiotics, rest) since antibiotics disrupt the microbial balance.

-5. Prioritise sleep, manage stress & move your body
+5. Prioritize sleep, manage stress & move your body

 Try: daily movement (walks, yoga), mindful eating (no screens while eating), and good sleep hygiene.
 These support the gut-brain axis and microbial resilience.